 One of the most famous supporters of Koinonia and Habitat for Humanity is former President Jimmy Carter.
 Since 1984, he and his wife, Rosalynn, have helped build homes and raise funds for what has become an international non-profit organization with affiliates in New Richmond and around the world.

-It was in a cookbook, Historic Cedarhurst Shares Favorite Recipes, a gift to Jerri from Mildred “Millie” Jorgensen many years ago.
+It is from Historic Cedarhurst Shares Favorite Recipes, a gift to Jerri from Mildred “Millie” Jorgensen many years ago.
 Millie gave our children their first piano lessons and Jay, her husband, kept the kids well fed with the cookies he baked.
 Though Cedarhurst is in Cottage Grove, Minnesota, the recipe was contributed by Edith Martell of Somerset, Wisconsin, so that makes it a local recipe and even more special to me.

 If you like plenty of nuts and fruits in your fruitcake, you will probably like this one.
-I have been making it for the last twenty years or so, and it has a lot more fans than foes.
+I have been making it for many years, and it has a lot more fans than foes.
 The secret is to make it at least a month before you serve it so the flavors can meld and the rum can soften the nuts and fruits.

-Cutting the dates and pineapple rings takes a little time, but you can have this cake in the oven in well under an hour.
+Cutting the dates and pineapple rings takes a little time, but you can have this cake in less than an hour.

 4 cups walnut halves